folio-org/folio-org.github.io/reference/glossary.md

 JavaScript.
 Stripes uses React and Redux for building stateful JavaScript web applications.

+#### Reference environments

+Continuously built FOLIO systems to exhibit the state of development.
+These are linked and their automation is explained at [Software build pipeline](/guides/automation/#software-build-pipeline).

 #### REST

 Representational State Transfer architectural style, and RESTful web services, enable interaction between systems using a well-known set of stateless operations and responses.